2009 Royal Challengers Bangalore season

-Royal Challengers Bangalore (RCB) is a franchise cricket team based in Bangalore, India, which plays in the Indian Premier League (IPL).
+Royal Challengers Bangalore is a franchise cricket team based in Bangalore, India, which plays in the Indian Premier League.
 They were one of the eight teams that competed in the 2009 Indian Premier League.
-They were captained by Kevin Pietersen.
+They were captained by Anil Kumble.
 Royal Challengers Bangalore finished runners-up in the IPL and qualified for the Champions League T20.

 Indian Premier League season

 Standings

 Royal Challengers Bangalore finished 3rd in the league stage of IPL 2009.